Reava/UwUtils/README.md

 - **UnityFogToggle**:
 Just an interact toggle that toggles ON/OFF Unity's fog... that's it.
 Call it with a trigger or a UI button, it'll work.

+- **SceneInitializer**:
+Want to have things enabled for the first few seconds an user enters your world then disable ? the opposite ? both ?
+Just use that, ezpz

 ## **Requirements**
 Check updates before reporting issues.